+Binding WAN interface

-Binding WAN Choose the WAN interface (WAN1 or WAN2) for binding. interface be passed through the WAN interface.
+Choose the WAN interface (WAN1 or WAN2) for binding.
+Auto failover to other WAN - Check this button to lead the data passing through other WAN automatically when the selected WAN interface is failover.

 Src IP Start Type the source IP start for the specified WAN interface.